mohammedasker/100-days-of-code/r1-log.md

 A nice guy on Twitter has helped me debug the codes and the problem was I didn't add .value at the end of query variable and move it inside the function scope.
 I also forgot to add # to querySelector output as that element contain id attribute.
 It was good that I didn't have to rewrite the entire codes.
 Cool.

 I got another problem, though.
 When I make API call, it returns undefined in HTML.
 This time I want to solve it on my own.

+### R2D11 - Oct 31 2019

+Another day.
+Another problem.
+I'm getting these undefined display in HTML after making the API calls.
+Funny is, when I tried to do the Ajax method, I still get the same result.
+I must be talented in creating buggy codes.